syedumerahmedcode/primefaces/README.md

 ```

 Please note that if the setter for the service bean is not present, the following error occurs when running the application.

+There is a possibility that the following error occurs:

 **Unable to create managed bean helloController.
 The following problems were found: - Property helloSpringService for managed bean helloController does not exist.
 Check that appropriate getter and/or setter methods exist.**